-This segment's technical content includes linkages with the other segments in the
+This subject's technical content includes linkages with the other segments in the

-Financial Reporting is a compulsory segment in the CPA Program professional level for candidates commencing from semester 2, 2009.
-It is an elective segment for candidates who commenced prior to semester 2, 2009.
+Financial Reporting is a compulsory subject in the CPA Program professional level for candidates commencing from semester 2, 2009.
+It is an elective subject for candidates who commenced prior to semester 2, 2009.